YOUSSSOF/FarasDvBot/README.md

   </ul>
 </ul>

-*tip: you can use referral system separately, its functionallity is isolated ( well not completly but its easy seprate it 😁).
+*tip: you can use referral system separately, its functionallity is isolated ( well not completly but its easy to seprate it 😁).

 <h1>📸 Shots</h1>